entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 472. Entry point of the main lateral line canal on the paranuchal plate: lateral (0); close to the medial margin (1).
 > - This character is present in *Placolepis* and *Cowralepis*.
 Ritchie (2005) and Long & Daeschler (2013) regarded this character as phylogenetically informative and used it to infer relationships within phyllolepids.

+473. Postorbital and postnasal: separate (0); contact (1).
+> - This character is present in actinolepids.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.